It is easier to navigate in Linux and look at its contents when you use the desktop Linux that has a file manager like Nautilus.

-nnn is a file browser.
-It’s extremely lightweight and blazing-fast.
-The developer Arun Prakash forked it from another project called noice and made it a whole lot nicer with plenty of sugar on the top.
 In fact, the name nnn is intended to be a pun.
-We know that from the first line of its GitHub repository’s README file,
+We know that from the first line of its GitHub repository’s old README file where it mentioned:

 Noice is Not Noice, a noicer fork…

 Jokes aside, the best part of nnn is its intuitive user experience.
-There is absolutely no learning curve.
-Just install it, do some little initial configurations and the rest of the path is smooth as silk.
+There is almost no learning curve.
+Just install it and start using.
+If you need some specific options, you need to do some minor configurations and the rest of the path is smooth as silk.

-It integrates nicely with any Desktop Environment.
-If you are a terminal fan, you might even consider ditching your GUI file browser after using nnn!
+If you are a terminal fan, you might even feel like ditching your GUI file browser after using nnn!

 There are many features that nnn offers.
-Some of them were available on the original noice project and the rests are nnn toppings.
-You can find a complete list of features on its GitHub repository’s wiki.
+You can find a complete list of features on it GitHub page.
 However, the main features include:

 - Intuitive navigation through the file-system